-I’ve been getting more and more into Tropical Traditions, Coconut Cream Concentrate (CCC).
-One of you, my readers, first told me about it, and I’m so glad you did!
-That’s how I made the filling for these coconut cream whoopie pies.
-If you prefer, I think this coconut butter would also work, or possibly palm shortening (Tropical Traditions sells palm shortening), but you might have to play around with the recipe proportions if you try a substitution.
+I’ve been getting more and more into coconut cream concentrate (also called coconut butter or coconut manna).
+It’s how I made the filling for these coconut cream whoopie pies.
+If you prefer, I think palm shortening could work, but you might have to play around with the recipe proportions if you try a substitution.
 (Paleo Parents has a whoopie pie recipe using palm shortening for filling HERE.)

-To work with the CCC, you have to warm it up.
+To work with the coconut cream concentrate, you have to warm it up.
 I do this by boiling water, turning off the heat, and putting the jar in the water (with the lid on loosely).
 Let it sit for about 20 minutes.

 Then begin shoving a butter knife into the CCC, as I am doing below.
 If it still isn’t melted, then bring your water back to a boil, turn the heat off, and repeat the process.